jd12/intro-html-project/part-I/part1Challenge/README.md

 # Part 1 Challenge

 You are creating a website for a Coffee House.
 Make 4 pages like the following. <br>

-You will create a new repository for this called javajam-[your Github username] and add me as a collaborator.
+You will create a new folder for this called javajam.
+Also create a folder called trillium and put all your trillium files in there

-You should start the project by creating an `index.html` with the code from [template.html](template.html)
+You should start the project by creating an `index.html` in the javajam folder with the code from running the `html:5` command

 ## index.html

 ![Home Page](images/index.png)